Skip to main content

 Can I enable or disable specific Hai features?

-Hai uses pre-trained LLMs from trusted and vetted providers.
-When Hai sends data to an LLM for inference, it does so through secure, governed integrations that ensure the model does not store or learn from your conversational data.
+Hai uses pre-trained LLMs from private, trusted providers (see subprocessors approved for AI processing activities here).
+When Hai sends data to an LLM for inference, it does so through secure, governed integrations.
 These providers process the data only to generate the requested output and do not retain it.
+Technical and contractual guardrails prevent our approved model providers from using input or output data for their own model improvements or training.

 Does Hai use my data for GenAI training purposes?